lbl-neutrino/GenieSplines/README.md

 # Making splines

-These instructions assume you're working with the `DUNEv1.1` tag of GENIE and the `D22_22a_00_000 tune`.
+These instructions assume you're working with the `LFG_testing.20230228` tag of GENIE and the `D22_22a_02_11b` tune.
 Feel free to change those values in `run_gmkspl.sh` and in the commands below.

 ## First, free nucleons